 - Risk Action Owner

-Risks are the recognition that uncertain events may occur, and by recognizing them, the project manager can equip himself better to manage these risks.
+Risks are the recognition that uncertain events may occur.
+By recognizing them, the project manager can equip himself better to manage these risks.

 A risk will not necessarily affect your project objective negatively, as it is also possible that a risk can bring benefits to your project.

-A risk that negatively affects your project objective is known as a negative risk, and a risk that affects your project positively is known as a positive risk.
+A risk that negatively affects your project objective is known as a negative risk.
+A risk that affects your project positively is known as a positive risk.

 A positive risk is also known as an opportunity.